We’re developing plans to improve journeys for people catching the bus, walking, wheeling or cycling between Rochdale and Bury, via Heywood.

 - Improve the performance of bus services between the towns.

-- Improve where passengers wait for buses, making sure they are fully accessible and are comfortable, safe and secure, including providing accurate travel information.
+- Improve where passengers wait for buses, making sure they are comfortable, fully accessible, safe and provide accurate travel information.

-- Improve the safety, security, comfort and ease of travel to the walking and cycling network
+- Improve the safety, security and ease of travel to the walking and cycling network.

 - Support economic growth, regeneration and access to opportunities, including jobs in town centres and other key destinations on the corridor.

-Since the last engagement, the following changes have been made to the proposals:
+Since the engagement sessions, the following changes have been made to the proposals:

 - The bus gate on Lance Corporal Stephen Shaw MC Way has now been removed and will remain open to general traffic in both directions.

-- A signals upgrade at L/Cpl Stephen Shaw MC Way / Hind Hill Street has been included to improve junction efficiency for all road users.
+- The traffic signals at the Lance Corporal Stephen Shaw MC Way / Hind Hill Street junction will be upgraded to help traffic move more smoothly for all road users.

-- The left turn from York Street to L/Cpl Stephen Shaw MC Way has been removed to give an increased area of public realm.
+- The left turn from York Street onto Lance Corporal Stephen Shaw MC Way has been removed to create more space for public areas.

-- The right turn manoeuvre from Market Street to Dawson Street has been reinstated.
+- The right turn from Market Street onto Dawson Street has been reintroduced.

 Take a look at some mock ups: